A triumph of a tribute: Shady Sam Bonneville SE

-In the early 1970's one British built racebike stood strong against the might of its Japanese competitors.
+In the early 1970’s one British built racebike stood strong against the might of its Japanese competitors.
 With a highly tuned 3 cylinder engine and a unique custom made frame it bagged an astonishing 5 consecutive wins in the production 750cc class at the Isle of Man and became a thing of legend.
-The bike was named 'Slippery Sam' and sadly, due to a fire at the Birmingham National Motorcycle Museum in 2003 it is no longer with us.
-Thankfully Sam's story lives on and continues to inspire.
+The bike was named ‘Slippery Sam‘.
+Sadly, due to a fire at the Birmingham National Motorcycle Museum in 2003, it is no longer with us.
+Thankfully Sam’s story lives on and continues to inspire builds like this one.

 “Triumph has a glorious racing history” explained Matthias Becker of Hanse Qustom in Hamburg, Germany.
 “The ‘Shady Sam‘ is our tribute to the legendary British racing motorcycle ‘Slippery Sam’, which the Japanese manufacturers learnt to fear on the track.”

 Based on a 2013 Bonneville, Shady Sam wears a selection of Hanse Qustom parts designed especially for the Hinkley Triumph.
 Pieced together as a display piece to show at events around Germany the bike originally featured racing livery similar to that of Slippery Sam (shown below).